kyunghoonkook/kyunghoonkook/README.md

 I'm **Kyunghoon Kook**, a passionate junior front-end developer on a journey to create beautiful, responsive, and intuitive user experiences.

-> *"Code is like humor.
-When you have to explain it, it's bad."* – Cory House

 ### 🚀 About Me